Kzu0-afk/blockchain-notepad/WALLET_INTEGRATION.md

 6. Phase-by-Phase Execution Plan

-I. Phase 1: Project Setup & Prerequisites
+I. Phase 1: Project Setup & Prerequisites ✅ **COMPLETED**
 Description: To ensure every team member has the necessary tools, accounts, and a foundational understanding of the technologies we will use.
 This phase must be completed before any coding begins.

-1. MJ (Project Lead):
-Task: Initialize the project's environment for secure API key management.
+**1. MJ (Lead Developer) - ✅ COMPLETED:**
-Create the .env file in the project's root directory.
+- ✅ Created `.env` file in project root with `BLOCKFROST_PROJECT_ID='YOUR_KEY_HERE'`
-Add the line BLOCKFROST_PROJECT_ID='YOUR_KEY_HERE' to the .env file.
-Verify that the .env file is listed in .gitignore to prevent committing secret keys.
+- ✅ Verified `.env` is listed in `.gitignore` to prevent committing secret keys
+- ✅ Created `requirements.txt` with all dependencies:
+  - Django>=5.2.6
+  - blockfrost-python>=0.6.0 (corrected from 1.3.0)
+  - pycardano>=0.10.0
+  - python-decouple>=3.8
+- ✅ Integrated `python-decouple` in `notepad_project/settings.py`:
+  - Import: `from decouple import config`
+  - Configuration: `BLOCKFROST_PROJECT_ID = config('BLOCKFROST_PROJECT_ID', default='')`
+  - Network setting: `BLOCKFROST_NETWORK = 'cardano-preview'`
+- ✅ All dependencies installed and tested

-All Team Members (Vincent, Luis, Rainric):
+**All Team Members (Vincent, Luis, Rainric) - ⏳ PENDING:**
 Task: Set up individual development environments.
-Install the Lace wallet browser extension.
+- Install the Lace wallet browser extension.
-Create a personal project on Blockfrost.io and select the Preview Testnet.
+- Create a personal project on Blockfrost.io and select the Preview Testnet.
-Acquire test ADA from the official Cardano Testnet Faucet to fund your Lace wallet on the Preview network.
+- Acquire test ADA from the official Cardano Testnet Faucet to fund your Lace wallet on the Preview network.
-Provide your Blockfrost Project ID to MJ for the central .env file.
+- Provide your Blockfrost Project ID to MJ for the central .env file.

 II.
 Phase 2: Wallet Connection Functionality
 Description: To implement the initial user feature: connecting their Lace wallet to their account in our application and saving their wallet address to the database.